mschmidty/bio_notes/r/_posts/2018-08-31-working-with-DIMA.md

   select(-3)
 final_merged_list
 ```

+### Output
-The output should look something like this:
+The final output should look something like this:

 | symbol | count | sci_name | common_name | Family |
 |--------|-------|----------------------------------------------------|------------------|------------|